 On the up side, I was so weak and tired, I was in bed by 8 every night, having slept most of many afternoons too.
 My husband would come home from work around seven, and wait till I’d gone to bed before making himself dinner.
 He would close all the doors between me and the kitchen, put a fan at the door blowing in the direction away from me and open the back door (in the freezing UK winter!) and cook his dinner and eat it standing up in the kitchen so that the smells wouldn’t travel to me.
 If some did escape or the wind blew the kitchen smells towards the bedroom window, I threw up.

-I lost teeth from the constant vomiting.
-Every time I go to the dentist I get a lecture on oral hygiene.
+I lost teeth from the constant vomiting so I had to find a new dental office to help mw with my emergency since every time I go to the dentist in Parker CO I get a lecture on oral hygiene.
 I have such bad teeth now, they think I don’t brush!
+DentistsCavan.com is where I will get my teeth fixed.
+I also heard about Veranda Family Dentistry – best dentist in port st lucie fl, so check them out if you live near the area.

 We had to cancel a weekend in Spain because I simply couldn’t move without being sick, much less sit on a plane and stay in a backpackers lodge.